TranXuanAnh930/i-dolly-monolith/README.md

 3. A manager calls `PUT /concerts/lottery-draw/{id}`, which only validates RBAC and enqueues `app.tasks.lottery.draw_lottery` — the actual rank-cascade draw runs inside the Celery worker, locking every affected `ticket_type`/`lottery_campaign`/`lottery_entry` row for that concert before touching any of them.
+A win inserts a `pending_payment` Ticket row and reserves the seat (`ticket_types.sold_quantity += 1`) immediately, before any money moves; a loss writes nothing to inventory at all.
+(Which notifications fire around this step, and why win/loss email was cut — see Under the hood.)
-4. Per fan, the draw writes an in-app `lottery_result` notification either way, plus a `lottery_payment_reminder` for winners — and, alongside those, an `EmailTemplate.LOTTERY_WON`/`LOTTERY_LOST` email dispatched the same way as the order-placed one above.
-A win also inserts a `pending_payment` Ticket row and reserves the seat (`ticket_types.sold_quantity += 1`) immediately, before any money moves.
+4. Once the draw completes, the manager opens the lottery results view (`GET /lottery_entries/concert/{concert_id}/results`) — every decided entry for the concert, winner and loser alike, each row already carrying the winner's email and their ticket's payment status/deadline, so no per-winner follow-up call is needed.
 5. The winner calls `POST /tickets/{ticket_id}/checkout` before `payment_deadline_at` — creates the
-   `Payment`, flips the ticket to `paid`, writes a `lottery_payment_confirmation` notification, and dispatches an `EmailTemplate.LOTTERY_PAYMENT_CONFIRMED` email.
+   `Payment` and flips the ticket to `paid`.
 The fan's ticket is now live.

 ## Under the hood: notable engineering decisions